MaciejBodnar7/15-7site-grid/README.md

-#test scrimba 6,5 navbar alt
+#test scrimba 15 grid site from 7